PBS Online Claiming for software vendors

 The vendor should organise for documentation on the use of their system in a pharmacy environment to be sent to Medicare's Online Technical Support Helpdesk.
 This documentation should include:

 - installation instructions

 - a copy of the product's user support documentation

 - screen prints of the application in use, particularly how Information, Warning and Reject reason codes are displayed to the pharmacy

 Integration testing ensures that all critical issues found during the preliminary testing have been resolved and to confidence test the product.
 Upon successful completion of this stage of testing, a Notice of Integration (NOI) is issued indicating the product is ready for production.

 - The Integration Testing Team will notify the software vendor to confirm that integration testing will commence on the date arranged.

 - The vendor should bring in their own machine when conducting integration testing.
-Alternatively the vendor can install their PDS on a Medicare Australia standalone PC.
-If the vendor intends to use Medicare Australia hardware, they will need to discuss their hardware and operating system requirements with the Integration Testing Team ahead of time.
-If the product supports multiple platforms, only one primary platform will be tested at Medicare Australia.
+Alternatively the vendor can install their PDS on a Medicare standlone PC.
+If the vendor intends to use Medicare hardware, they will need to discuss their hardware and operating system requirements with the Integration Testing Team ahead of time.
+If the product supports multiple platforms, only one primary platform will be tested at Medicare.
 Additional platforms will require less rigorous testing and can be tested remotely.

 - The Integration Testing Team will test using the same set of test scenarios that were issued to conduct preliminary testing.